celestiaorg/docs/developers/blobstream.md

 - [The Blobstream X circuits](https://alpha.succinct.xyz/celestia/blobstreamx)
 - [The Blobstream X contract Golang bindings](https://github.com/succinctlabs/blobstreamx/blob/main/bindings/BlobstreamX.go)

-Canonical deployments of Blobstream X will be maintained on the following chains: Arbitrum One, Base and Ethereum Mainnet.
-Every 1 hour, Succinct will post an update to the Blobstream X contract that will include a new data commitment range that covers a 1-hour block range from the `latestBlock` in the Blobstream X contract.
+The first deployments of Blobstream X will be maintained on the following chains: Arbitrum One, Base and Ethereum Mainnet.
+Every 1 hour, the prover/relayer will post an update to the Blobstream X contract that will include a new data commitment range that covers a 1-hour block range from the `latestBlock` in the Blobstream X contract.
 On Ethereum Mainnet, the Blobstream X contract will be updated